Bhindi Masala Recipe

 • Remove the okra to a bowl and keep it aside.

-Make The Stir Fry
+Make The Sabji

-• Add the remaining 3 tablespoons of vegetable oil to the same pan and heat on medium heat.
+• Add the remaining 3 tablespoons of oil to the same pan and heat on medium heat.

 • Once the oil is hot, add cumin seeds and let them crackle for 4-5 seconds.